Koha-Community/kohadocs/en/source/02_administration.rst

 Koha will first look at the 020$a tag/subfield to see if the incoming record matches an existing record.
-If it does, it will then move on to the Match Check and look directly at the 245$a value in the incoming data and compare it to the 245$a in the existing ‘matched’ record in your catalog.
+If it does, it will then move on to the Match Check and look directly at the 245$a value in the incoming data and compare it to the 245$a in the existing âmatchedâ record in your catalog.
 If the 245$a matches, Koha continues on as if a match was successful.
 If the 245$a does not match, then Koha concludes that the two records are not a match after all.
 The Match Checks can be a really